khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 It's just does so many things right!
 In a single paragraph, the writer:

 1. Introduces the service
-2. <span style='background-color: #ff99cc'>Gets a couple sales objections out of the way</span>(is it actually used by people? will I need to get involved?)
+2. <span style='background-color: #ff99cc'>Gets a couple sales objections out of the way</span>(is it actually used by people?
+Will I need to get involved?)
-2. <span style='background-color: #99FF99;'>Anchors the price</span>(the "it's the cost of a cup of coffee everyday" line is a bit cliché but it's because it *works*)
+2. <span style='background-color: #99FF99;'>Anchors the price</span>(the "it's the cost of a cup of coffee everyday" line is a bit cliché but it's because so effective)
-3. <span style='background-color: #ffff99'>Positions the service</span> "You're not buying workshop because it's cheap, you're buying it because it *works*")
+3. <span style='background-color: #ffff99'>Positions the service</span> "You're not buying workshop because it's cheap, you're buying it because it *works*").

-the service itself has a great positioning
-    -> not about price, about quality
+     That's a really smart way to position yourself.
+After all, when the main alternative to your service is manually checking job boards, you can neither compete on price neither on quantity.
+Quality is where things are at.

 One thing that could be better is qualifying customers.
-The page does a very good job at telling it's a service made for freelancers, however consultants come in all kind of stripes.
+The page does a very good job at telling it's a service made for freelancers, however they come in all kind of stripes.
 Does it apply to small agencies?
 No idea.
-Same thing about product tiers.
-The problem here is that the service is constrained by the supply they have --- it must be pretty hard to come up a with a dozen quality leads every day, in multiple segments.

-after this the text details the format of a typical email --- it's a good idea to break up the long wall of text with an image, it adds variety.
-Besides, the comments help establishing the image of the product as a serious thing.

-METTRE CAPTURE NEWSLETTER

 ## Handling objections

-The final part of the page is a series of questions and answers to handle sales objections.
-I don't have a lot to say about it apart from the opening sentence:
+The final part of the sales page is a FAQ.
+I don't have a lot to say about it apart from the opening sentence[^nitpick]:

 <img src="/images/workshop_teardown/6.png" class="img-responsive" />

 I like this a lot.
 Having numbers like this make things reassuring.
 That's definitely something I'm going to reuse.

 My only gripe is that there should be more testimonials.
-Sure, Ruben Gamez's testimonial is quite good and he's a celibrity of sorts in some circles but it kind of feels out of place with the rest of the page.
-After all, this is a page for scrappy freelancer.
-What about using testimonials from actual users of the service?
+Sure, Ruben Gamez's testimonial is quite good and he's a celebrity of sorts in some circles but it kind of feels out of place with the rest of the page.

+After all, the audience of this page is mostly freelancer who have a hard time coming up with leads.
+What is more convincing: a testimonial from a freelancer just like you or one from someone who probably works fulltime on a SaaS service?

 ## Risk reversal